 1) Each school day would begin with 30 minutes of activity for pupils and staff, whether it's a (shorter) parkrun style cross country run with the aim of maintaining or beating their PB or a bit of basketball, yoga, or just plain PLAYING for goodness sake.
 We're never too old for that!

 Reasons: improves concentration for the rest of the day and builds healthy habits.
-Staff get involved to hold model those healthy habits.
+Staff get involved to role model those healthy habits.

 2) Tax breaks for purveyors of healthier products and I don't mean sugar loaded dried fruits, yoghurts and cereal bars.
 I mean high protein cheeses, fish, whole grains and anything paleo.